 The most straightforward formula to find customer acquisition cost is as follows:

 Note that there are some things to consider and not to exclude when calculating CAC.
 Ad spend, salaries of marketing and sales team, the cost of tools used, production costs and other things that are easy to overlook but actually add up to the overall cost, such as rental and equipment costs.

 What Does Customer Lifetime Value (CLV) Have to Do with CAC?

 Another way of understanding if the money you spend on customer acquisition is worth it is knowing your customer lifetime value.

 CLV is basically the total amount of revenue a customer has generated for a business.
 It itself is a crucial measurement to understand the success of a business.
 But together with CAC, you get a clearer result regarding the profit you get in the end.

 The ideal ratio of CLV to CAC is 3:1, which means you get 3 times more for each dollar you spend.
 Any result above that ratio is considered to be a good result for a business.
 And, whatever the ratio you get is, it certainly tells you a lot about your business and what kind of road map you should draw.

-Read this expansive guide to learn how to calculate customer lifetime value and why it is so important for any business: How to Calculate Customer Lifetime Value in eCommerce?
+Read this expansive guide to learn how to calculate customer lifetime value and why it is so important for any business: How to Calculate Customer Lifetime Value